GerardRodes/MazeSolver/README.md

 6. The maze will be provide as an rgb image in a png file.

 ## How it works
 The first thing it does is looking for nodes.
 A node is a pixel, which is at an intersection of 2 or more corridors.
-This way I only check the nodes, preventing unnecessary tracking of useless nodes.
+This way I only check the nodes, preventing unnecessary tracking of useless cells.

 Once it founds all the nodes, creates the connections between them, a connection can exist between 2 nodes if there aren't walls or other nodes between them (the connections are more or less the corridors of the maze but they get cut at nodes).